mint-dewit/openintercom/README.md

 ## About

-This project was created by [Balte de Wit](http://balte.nl) as his end project (Profiel Werkstuk) at (CSG Prins Maurits)[http://csgpm.nl].
+This project was created by [Balte de Wit](http://balte.nl) as his end project (Profiel Werkstuk) at [CSG Prins Maurits](http://csgpm.nl).
 This project's goal is to provide community based TV channels with a very powerful multi channel digital intercom system.

 ## Getting Started